About Our Fair

 - The winner of the Intel Excellence in Computer Science Award will receive an Intel Certificate and $200 (The monetary award is mailed to the recipient of the award at a later date).

-- The high school winner of the SEFNK fair is being sent to Los Angeles for the Intel International Science and Engineering Fair from May 14th to 19th.
+- The high school winner of the SEFNK fair is being sent to Phoenix, AZ for the Intel International Science and Engineering Fair from May 12th to 17th.